bportnoy/react-typeahead/README.md

 - Break your changes into smaller, easy to understand commits.
 - Send separate PRs for each commit when possible.
-- Feel free to rebase, merge, and rewrite commits to make them more readible.
+- Feel free to rebase, merge, and rewrite commits to make them more readable.
 - Add comments explaining anything that's not painfully obvious.
-- Add unittests for your change if possible.
+- Add unit tests for your change if possible.